atbcb/ICTTestingBaseline/_baselines/13Structure.md

 -   A page with only one heading on the page does not have a heading level structure and would not be tested for heading structure.
 -   Pages can have more than one heading level 1 or no heading level 1.
 -   The heading level 1 on a page is not required to match the page title.
 -   The order of heading levels may not always be in sequence but may be valid as it relates to the visual structure/importance communicated by visible headings on the page.
 For example, an `<h2>` heading may be used for a navigation structure that precedes an `<h1>` title on a page.
 Similarly, `<h1>` may be followed by `<h3>` without `<h2>` between them.
+-   [ARIA 1.2](https://www.w3.org/TR/wai-aria-1.2/#heading): To ensure elements with a role of heading are organized into a logical outline, authors must use the `aria-level` attribute to indicate the proper nesting level.
+(This is a change from [ARIA 1.1](https://www.w3.org/TR/wai-aria-1.1/#heading) where the default aria-level was 2.)
 -   Not all lists need markup.
 For instance, sentences that contain comma-separated lists may not need list markup ([H48: Using ol, ul and dl for lists or groups of links](https://www.w3.org/WAI/WCAG22/Techniques/html/H48)).
 -   A test for Visually Apparent Lists should not include navigation menus.
 While programmatic lists are often used to create navigation menus, menus may also be created using other techniques.